 The highly important Biblical word Naphsha refers to a preconscious aspect of mind, somewhere between the limbic system and cerebral cortex [or including both], either allowing for a linking between conscious processes and ones deeper, unconscious Self, or indicating these are not really separate functions at all.

 Importantly, this means the concept of naphsha was well known by The People in Middle East, even the Peasants, for at very least 2,000 plus years, and probably much farther back.
-Given how Jesus used the term in his sermons to the peasants, they much have had a more than rudimentary, even if simple, understanding of a deeper, integrated personal consciousness and inner realities than we do today:
+They had a more than rudimentary, even if simple, understanding of a deeper, integrated personal consciousness and inner realities:

 There can be no doubt that the concept to be cued by naphsha is one of the most fundamental of all the Aramaic comprehensions utilized by the prophets.